Bappa-Kamba/ed-tech/README.md

 php artisan db:seed

-- Note: Two user accounts admin@ed-tech.com and student@ed-tech.com will be available upon seeding.
-Use the admin account i order to create lessons.
+- Note: Multiple accounts admin@ed-tech.com and student@ed-tech.com, among others with random names and email addresses will be available upon seeding.
+Use the admin account in order to create lessons.
 'password' is the passkey for both accounts.

 🏃 Running the Application